Visa Traveler

 The UK is a developed country.
 It’s politically stable and economically developed.
 The UK has one of the best education and healthcare systems in the world.
 It’s a lucrative place for many looking for a better life, especially those coming from developing countries.

 Many legally immigrate to the UK every year.
-At the same reason, illegal immigration and human trafficking are also on the rise.
+At the same time, illegal immigration and human trafficking are also on the rise.
 Many entering as tourists remain in the country illegally, work without proper authorization or seek asylum.
 They become a financial burden on the country.
 The government has to identify, shelter and deport those overstayers at the expense of their tax-paying citizens and residents.

 In order to assess whether you are a genuine visitor, ECOs have to look at your previous travels to the UK and other countries.
 They focus on where you have traveled, how often you have traveled and how long you stayed in each place.

 Your travel history indicates a pattern of travel and you are most likely to follow this pattern in the future.
-This pattern tells a lot about you whether you are a genuine visitor or you have intentions of working, studying, finding a partner, overstaying, etc.
+This pattern tells a lot about you, whether you are a genuine visitor or you have intentions of working, studying, finding a partner, overstaying, etc.

 If you have been to the UK before, ECOs pay attention to your previous visits to the UK.
-They assess whether your previous visits to the UK were significantly longer than you have mentioned in your visa applications.
+They assess whether your previous visits to the UK were significantly longer than you mentioned in your visa applications.
 That’s an indicator that you may stay longer again or end up overstaying your visa.

 Can you get UK visa without travel history?

 Yes.
 Travel history is only one of the many factors that ECOs consider in visa decisions.
 There are many other factors that are equally important.
 Most important is your personal, social and economic ties with your country.
 Your financial solvency matters too.
-Current security, political and economic situation in your country matters too.
+The current security, political and economic situation in your country matters too.

 If your country is in a conflict zone, politically unstable or has social unrest, you may be subject to scrutiny.
 If many applicants from your country haven’t complied with the UK immigration laws, you are subject to scrutiny too.